dbt, Incremental Models, Merge Strategy, Performance Optimization, Analytics Engineering

 Conclusion

-Start with simple append strategies for immutable events, graduate to merge strategies for changing dimensions, and leverage streaming offsets for real-time pipelines.
-With proper testing and monitoring, incremental models will transform your data platform's efficiency and responsiveness.
+Start with simple strategies for immutable events, graduate to merge strategies for changing dimensions, and leverage streaming offsets for real-time pipelines.
+With proper testing, monitoring via Elementary Data or dbt Cloud, and the right incremental strategy, you can achieve 90%+ cost reductions while maintaining data freshness.

 Sources and References